apache/incubator-kie-kogito-examples/kogito-quarkus-examples/serverless-workflow-qas-service-showcase/query-service/README.md

 ### Compile and Run in JVM mode using PostgreSQL persistence

 To enable persistence, please append `-Ppersistence` to your Maven command.
-That will ensure the correct dependencies are in place, and automatically set the required properties to connect with the PostgreSQL instance from the provided docker compose.
+That will ensure the correct dependencies are in place and automatically set the required properties to connect with the PostgreSQL instance from the provided docker compose.

 ```sh